 About Jushi Holdings Inc.

-We are a vertically integrated cannabis company led by an industry-leading management team.
-In the United States, Jushi is focused on building a multi-state portfolio of branded cannabis-derived assets through opportunistic acquisitions, distressed workouts, and competitive applications.
-Jushi strives to maximize shareholder value while delivering high-quality products across all levels of the cannabis ecosystem.
-For more information, please visit jushico.com, twitter.com/wearejushi and beyond-hello.com.
+We are a vertically integrated cannabis company led by an industry leading management team.
+In the United States, Jushi is focused on building a multi-state portfolio of branded cannabis assets through opportunistic acquisitions, distressed workouts and competitive applications.
+Jushi strives to maximize shareholder value while delivering high quality products across all levels of the cannabis ecosystem.
+For more information please visit www.jushico.com or our social media channels, Instagram, Facebook, Twitter and LinkedIn.

 RECONCILIATION OF NON-IFRS FINANCIAL MEASURES

 EBITDA and Adjusted EBITDA are financial measures that are not defined under IFRS.
 Management believes EBITDA is a useful measure to assess the performance of the Company as it provides meaningful operating results by excluding the effects of expenses that are not reflective of our operating business performance.
 Management defines EBITDA as net income (loss), or “earnings”, before interest, income taxes, depreciation and amortization.
-We believe Adjusted EBITDA is a useful measure to assess the performance of the Company as it provides more meaningful operating results by excluding the effects of expenses that are not reflective of the Company’s operating business performance and other one-time or non-recurring expenses.
-We define Adjusted EBITDA as EBITDA before: (i) fair value changes included in inventory sold and fair value changes included in biological assets; (ii) share-based compensation expense; (iii) fair value changes in derivatives; (iv) net gains on business combinations; (v) gains and losses on investments and financial assets; (vi) net loss on debt and warrant modification; (vii) gains and losses on legal settlements; (viii) pre-acquisition expense; (ix) listing expense; and (x) goodwill impairment.
+Management believes Adjusted EBITDA is a useful measure to assess the performance of the Company as it provides more meaningful operating results by excluding the effects of expenses that are not reflective of the Company’s operating business performance and other one-time or non- recurring expenses.
+Management defines Adjusted EBITDA as EBITDA before: (i) fair value changes included in inventory sold and biological assets; (ii) share-based compensation expense; (iii) fair value changes in derivatives; (iv) gains and losses on investments and financial assets; (v) acquisition and deal costs; (vi) certain severance costs; (vii) start-up costs; and (viii) losses on legal settlements.
 The financial measures noted above are metrics that have been adjusted from the IFRS net income (loss) measure in an effort to provide readers with a normalized metric in making comparisons more meaningful across the cannabis industry, as well as to remove non-recurring, irregular and one-time items that may otherwise distort the IFRS net income measure.
-Other companies in the Jushi’s industry may calculate this measure differently, limiting their usefulness as comparative measures.
+Other companies in the Corporation’s industry may calculate this measure differently, limiting their usefulness as comparative measures.